likith-sg/Dataset-Distillation-Method/README.md

   - **Compatibility**: Can run on any machine with an integrated GPU, no need for a dedicated GPU.

 ## **Code and Repository Information**
 - **Code**: Includes comments to guide users through the synthetic data generation process.
-Modifications to the code are prohibited.
 - **Repository**: Download or clone the repository from [Dataset Distillation Method](https://github.com/likith-sg/Dataset-Distillation-Method.git).

 **IMPORTANT:**

 ## MPS-o and MPS-5o are still under development and have high computational load.
 It is recommended NOT to run these models until they are fully developed.

-## **Forking the repository is prohibited.**

 ## **MPS-o and MPS-5o**
 These models are collaboratively being developed by me and the CVCSI research center at RV University.
 We are currently exploring different CNN models and RL deep learning architectures.